Carroll School of Management

 Information for First Year Students

 In most ways, the first year in the Carroll School of Management resembles the first year in the Morrissey College of Arts and Sciences.
 Carroll School of Management freshmen are expected to focus their study on aspects of the University's Core curriculum (described in the University Policies and Procedures section); the study of courses required in the Management Core, with the exceptions noted below, usually begins in earnest in sophomore year.

-All Carroll School freshmen will enroll in PRTO1000 Portico, a 3-credit course, offered in the fall semester, which combines an introduction to business with ethics and attention to globalization.
+All Carroll School freshmen will enroll in Portico (PRTO1000), a 3-credit course, offered in the fall semester, which combines an introduction to business with ethics and attention to globalization.

 During freshman year, Carroll students should also complete the Writing Seminar and Literature Core requirements, the Mathematics Core, and Business Statistics (BZAN1135).
-These five courses, or their equivalent via Advanced Placement, along with ISYS1021 Digital Technology, are indispensable in the first year.
+These five courses, or their equivalent via Advanced Placement, and Excel for Business Analytics (BZAN1037) are indispensable in the first year.
 Note that there is no necessary sequence for the above-mentioned courses; they may be taken in any order, either semester, during the first year.

 What other courses should a freshman pursue?
 Students contemplating study abroad should be aware that some programs require a language proficiency and may want to consider taking a relevant language course(s).